garethflowers/docker-svn-server/README.md

 # SVN Server

-A simple Subversion server, using `svnserve`
+A simple Subversion server, using `svnserve`.

 ## How to use this image